 Students are responsible for providing their own transportation to the clinical affiliate.
 This will include any parking fees that are required.
-Effort will be made to assign students to areas that will allow the student to carpool, but this is not assured.
+Efforts will be made to assign students to areas that will allow the students to carpool, but this is not guaranteed.
 Arrangements to carpool are the responsibility of the student.